PROBATE & ESTATE ADMINISTRATION

 The Code of Virginia grants the Clerk of the Court the authority to Probate a Will, to appoint and qualify an Executor or Administrator for a Decedent’s Estate, to appoint and qualify a Testamentary Trustee, to qualify a Conservator and/or a Guardian for an Incapacitated Adult.

-A person has no legal authority to act or perform any duties as an Executor, Administrator, Testamentary Trustee, Guardian or Conservator until he/she has been appointed by the Judge or The Clerk and until he/she has formally qualified before the Clerk as such.
+A person has no legal authority to act or perform any duties as an Executor, Administrator, Testamentary Trustee, Guardian or Conservator until he/she has been appointed by the Clerk or the Circuit Court Judge and until he/she has formally qualified before the Clerk as such.

 - Small Estates – Personal Estates not including Real Estates, valued at less than $50,000.